Alfred Hitchcock's unrealized projects: Village of Stars

-Trap for a Solitary Man (1963)
+Trap for a Solitary Man

-Trap for a Solitary Man was scheduled to be directed by Hitchcock in widescreen by Twentieth Century-Fox.
+Announced in September 1960, Trap for a Solitary Man was scheduled to be directed by Hitchcock in widescreen by Twentieth Century-Fox.
 The story, based on the 1960 play Piege Pour un Homme Seul by Robert Thomas, follows a young married couple on holiday in the Alps.
 The wife disappears, and after a prolonged search the police bring back someone they claim to be her, she even says she is the man's wife, but the man says he has never seen her before.
 The play was later adapted three times as television films: Honeymoon with a Stranger (ABC, 1969), One of My Wives Is Missing (ABC, 1976) and Vanishing Act (CBS, 1986).
 A previous film, the 1958 Associated British-Pathé feature Chase a Crooked Shadow, has a similar plot and may have influenced the Thomas play.

+We, the Accused

+In a 1963 interview with Peter Bogdanovich, Hitchcock mentioned an unfilmed project of his—We, the Accused—which was based on the Dr. Crippen murder case.
+"It would be a very long picture, with detailed characterization, but I'm afraid it's terribly downbeat—and the man is middle-aged—so it wouldn't be very commercial.
+And you would have to spend some money on it."

-Mary Rose (1964)
+Mary Rose

 Hitchcock had long desired to turn J. M. Barrie's 1920 play Mary Rose into a film.
-In 1964, after working together on Marnie, Hitchcock asked Jay Presson Allen to adapt the play into a screenplay.
+After working together on Marnie (1964), Hitchcock asked Jay Presson Allen to adapt the play into a screenplay.
 Hitchcock would later tell interviewers that his contract with Universal Pictures allowed him to make any film, so long as the budget was under $3 million, and so long as it was not Mary Rose.
 Whether or not this was actually true, Lew Wasserman was not keen on the project, though Hitchcock never gave up hope of one day filming it.

-The Three Hostages (1964)
+The Three Hostages

 In 1964, Hitchcock re-read another Richard Hannay novel by John Buchan, The Three Hostages, with a mind to adapting it.
 As with Greenmantle a quarter of a century earlier, the rights were elusive.
 But also the story was dated, very much rooted in the 1930s, and the plot involved a villain whose blind mother hypnotizes the hero.
 Hitchcock, in interviews, said that he felt that the portrayal of hypnosis did not work on film, and that films that attempted this portrayal, in Hitchcock's opinion, turned out poorly.

 In 1977, the BBC aired an 85-minute adaptation of The Three Hostages starring Barry Foster, directed by Clive Donner.